SSWConsulting/SSW.Rules.Content/rules/weekly-client-love/rule.md

 ![](Keyboard-Heart.jpg)

 Each week give some love your current client, or a past one.

-"Client Love" varies a lot.
+There are many ways to show "Client Love",

 Here are some things a developer can do:

 * Send an IM saying..._"I was just thinking about your project and I think this might be a good idea? {{ IDEA }}"_
 * Call the client and invite them to User Groups where the topic is related to their project